-Alexis Johnson is the current Engineering Manager at Ride Report.
-The Ride Report Employee Guide came into being when Alexis joined the company back in 2018 as the fourth employee.
+Alexis Johnson is director of operations for Ride Report and formerly worked as their engineering manager.
+The Ride Report Employee Guide came into being when Alexis joined the company in 2018 as the fourth employee.
 At the time, Alexis spent a lot of time speaking to a fellow female engineer.
 They discussed what type of company they’d want to work for and the environment they wanted to create.
 As female engineers, they had experienced discrimination at previous workplaces and asked themselves, “How can we make sure we feel included in the long term at a company founded by two white males in a male-dominated industry?”
-After sharing their concerns with Ride Report’s Co-founder William Henderson, they decided that a good place to start would be a handbook or employee guide.
+After sharing their concerns with Ride Report Co-founder William Henderson, they decided that a good place to start would be a handbook or employee guide.

 “Based on your experience working here, what do we believe and what are we trying to accomplish?”

-Once they had their stated mission and values and explicitly documented their hiring practices, they had a starting point to collaborate around.
+Once Ride Report had their stated mission and values and explicitly documented their hiring practices, they had a starting point to collaborate around.
 The guide has since grown into what it is today, encompassing everything from the company’s “core questions” to its vacation policies and project management.

 That being said, there are limitations to having an employee guide.
 At Ride Report, they’ve made a point of communicating that the guide only delineates the current state of the world.
 In other words, it is not completely comprehensive and won’t ever cover 100% of everything they do all the time or be 100% correct.
 With the exception of when someone violates the company’s Code of Conduct, if an employee isn’t adhering to practices, there are no predetermined consequences.
 Instead, the team tries to find the underlying cause that causes that behavior: Is it a problem with the individual’s performance?
 Or is the policy too prescriptive?
 Or is it just wrong?
 Are we striving for something that isn’t possible?
 In this way, the guide is moreso a tool that the company can use as a jumping off point for larger conversations.

-For those thinking of putting together their own employee guides, Alexis relays a piece of startup wisdom that William shared with her in one of their first 1:1’s,
+For those thinking of putting together their own employee guides, Alexis relays a piece of startup wisdom that William shared with her in one of their first 1:1 meetings,

 “As soon as you think it’s time to do something, you probably should have done it already.”